coyotespike/coyotespike.github.io/_posts/2016-04-07-More-Thursday-Links.md

 Another from Twist, who sponsored New York's community biolab for the 2015 iGEM Jamboree.
 You know, you certainly don't see undergraduates doing cutting-edge work in physics!
-SynBio is young enough that undergrads are building the discipline.
+SynBio is young enough that undergrads are building the discipline, and that's exciting.

 ## [A Brief History from CRISPR](https://www.twistbioscience.com/crispr-part-1-a-brief-history-of-crispr/)<a id="orgheadline4"></a>